nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Policy Features

 Policies are a financial advisor’s best friend.
 Whether it’s an insurance policy, or an investment linked policy, LTNS has got you “covered”!
-(Pun not intended) Store policies from all kinds of coverages and the top companies in Singapore and even to assign them to clients under your care when you secure a deal.
+Store policies from all kinds of coverages and the top companies in Singapore and even to assign them to clients under your care when you secure a deal.
 Let’s take a look at how it all works!

 #### __________________________

 ### Adding a Policy : `addPolicy`

 Found a new policy you want to pitch to your clients?
-LTNS lets you add the policy alongside company, coverage categories and commission levels, to easily access it in future.
+LTNS lets you add the policy alongside its company, coverage categories and commission levels, to easily access it in future.

 Format: `addPolicy ti/TITLE cmp/COMPANY_CODE cms/Y1COMMISION% Y2COMISSION% Y3ONWARDS% cov/COVERAGE...`